Alessandro-Dodon/pyvar/examples/README.md

 Open any notebook in this folder to explore a specific method.
 Each one is designed to be self-contained and includes:

+- Theory refreshers where relevant
 - Code explanations and comments
-- Theory refreshers where relevant
-- Visual output and backtesting where applicable
+- Visual outputs and backtesting where applicable
 - Ready-to-use examples on real or simulated data

+The parameters are easy to adjust, making it simple to experiment or build on the notebooks for your own work.

 ---